Stone walkway has weeds

 1. 1

-Carefully pull out weeds by hand, making sure to remove the entire root system.
+Carefully pull up weeds by the roots, making sure to remove the entire plant.
+Dispose of weeds properly.

 2. 2